-In interpreting the Constitution's text, courts "are guided by the principle that '[t]he Constitution was written to be understood by the voters; its words and phrases were used in their normal and ordinary as distinguished from technical meaning'."
-District of Columbia v Heller, 554 U.S. 570, 576 (2008) (quoting United States v.
-Sprague, 282 U.S. 716, 731 (1931).
-In a speech delivered a few days before he was nominated to the Supreme Court, the author of the Heller decision, Antonin Scalia, stated that the focus of constitutional interpretation should not be "original intent" but rather "original meaning": "What was the most plausible meaning of the words of the Constitution to the society that adopted it - regardless of what the Framers might secretly have intended?1 He quoted in support of this position a letter written by James Madison: "[W]hatever respect may be thought due to the intention of the Convention, which prepared and proposed the Constitution, as a presumptive evidence of the general understanding at the time of the language used, it must be kept in mind that the only authoritative intentions were those of the people of the States, as expressed through the Conventions which ratified the Constitution."2
+In interpreting the Constitution's text, courts "are guided by the principle that '[t]he Constitution was written to be understood by the voters; its words and phrases were used in their normal and ordinary as distinguished from their technical meaning'."
+District of Columbia v.
+Heller, 554 U.S. 570, 576 (2008).
+According to James Madison: "[W]hatever respect may be thought due to the intention of the Convention, which prepared and proposed the Constitution, as a presumptive evidence of the general understanding at the time of the language used, it must be kept in mind that the only authoritative intentions were those of the people of the States, as expressed through the Conventions which ratified the Constitution."

-In looking for "presumptive evidence of the general understanding at the time of the language used" courts have generally relied on dictionary definitions and selected quotations from texts dating from the period of ratification.3 This essay presents a completely different, scientifically- grounded approach: applying the tools of linguistic analysis to "big data" about how written language was used at the time of ratification.
+In looking for "presumptive evidence of the general understanding at the time of the language used" courts have generally relied on dictionary definitions and selected quotations from texts dating from the period of ratification.
+This paper presents a completely different, scientifically-grounded approach: applying the tools of linguistic analysis to "big data" about how written language was used at the time of ratification.
 This data became publicly available in Fall 2018 when the website of the Corpus of Founding Era American English (COFEA) was launched.
-COFEA contains in digital form over 95,000 texts created between 1760 and 1799, totaling more than 138,800,000 words.4
+COFEA contains in digital form over 95,000 texts created between 1760 and 1799, totaling more than 138,800,000 words.